-Instructional format: This certification may be delivered through blended
+Instructional format: This certification may be delivered through online learning, blended learning, or in-person learning.

 Instructional time: Actual time needed may vary depending on course format, number of candidates and the learning activities selected.
 One-day formats are common for in-person courses.
 Breaks require additional time.
 Based on 12-16 candidates: